Skjold Class Missile Fast Patrol Boats, Norway

 In surface surveillance mode, the MRR-3D-NG can detect low and medium-level targets at ranges of up to 140km and in long-range 3D air surveillance mode targets up to 180km; in the self-defence mode, it can detect and track any threat within a radius of 60km.

 The CS-3701 tactical radar surveillance system (TRSS), from EDO Reconnaissance & Surveillance Systems of Morgan Hill, California, provides electronic support measures (ESM) and radar warning receiver (RWR) functions.
-The system's 360° circular array interferometer antennas are produced by EDO Antenna and Technologies of Deer Park, New York.
+The system’s 360 degree circular array interferometer antennas are produced by EDO Antenna and Technologies of Deer Park, New York.

-The new series of Skjold Class ships will have COGAG (combined gas turbine and gas turbine) propulsion and will be fitted with four gas turbines from Pratt & Whitney, two ST18M rated at 2×4,000kW and two ST 40M rated at 2×2,000kW, driving the two Kamewa water jets.
-There are also two MTU 6R TE92 manoeuvring engines rated at 3,700kW.
+The new series of Skjold Class ships have COGAG (combined gas turbine and gas turbine) propulsion and are fitted with four gas turbines from Pratt & Whitney, two ST18M rated at two×4,000kW and two ST 40M rated at two×2,000kW, driving the two Kamewa water jets.
+There are also two MTU 6R TE92 manoeuvring engines, rated at 3,700kW.
 KNM Skjold has been refitted with this propulsion system.

 This project forms part of our recent analysis and forecasts of the global naval surface combatants and warfare systems market available from our business information platform Strategic Defence Intelligence.
 For more information click here or contact us: EMEA: +44 20 7936 6783; Americas: +1 415 439 4914; Asia Pacific: +61 2 9947 9709 or via email.